Overview

 Layers

-Layer { id: u64, taus: Arc<[Tau<V>]>, min_start: i64, max_end: i64 }
+Layer { id: u64, taus: Arc<[Tau<V>]>, min_start: i64, max_end: i64, written_at: i64 }

-min_start and max_end are skip-check bounds.
+min_start and max_end are valid-axis skip-check bounds.
 A point query for timestamp t can skip an entire layer with two comparisons before touching the underlying data.

 Lenses